Old & New San Juan: Semi Drive & Walking Tour Monday through Sunday Approximate duration 4 to 5hrs

-Home to the Puerto Rican Parrot and unfortunately on the endangered species list.
-Already endangered (any species less than one thousand) after Hurricane Hugo in 1989 less than three dozen survived.
+Home to the Puerto Rican Parrot and unfortunately on the endangered species list (any species less than one thousand)...
+Already endangered after Hurricane Hugo in 1989 less than five dozen survived.
 These birds numbered one million and darkened the skies as they flew around the forest.
 Park Rangers and other organizations are trying to bring them back.
-Current population numbers is less than two hundred.
+Current population numbers is less than 600.
 This only due to the fact most are bred in captivity.
 It’s estimated that if we continue having success in breeding them in captivity by the year 2020 they may come off the list.

 We’ll make a quick stop at the visitors pavilion to check in and see exhibits and a 20 minute movie clip about El Yunque rain forest narrated by Puerto Rican actor Benicio Del Torro.
 I find it’s most enjoyable driving straight up to Baño Grande from the visitors center and work our way back down.
 Next Camitillo trails approximately 15 or 30 minute hike.
 Then drive down to Yokahu Tower.
 Hop back in Charlie and continue down to la Coca Falls for some great pictures.

 If we’re still dry but you’re determined not to leave without getting wet there's a swimming hole just 5 minutes from road side at the base of the mountain.
 I never tire of El Yunque.
 Puerto Rico can also boast of having Toro Negro, Toro Verde, Carite and Tanama just to name a few.
-These rain forests aren’t advertised as much but are just as beautiful.
+These other forests aren’t advertised as much but are just as beautiful.

 Ponce City the Pearl of the South: Full Day Excursion Thursday through Sunday Approximate duration 6 to7 hours